nephio-project/porch/docs/content/en/docs/9_troubleshooting_and_faq/disaster-recovery/_index.md

 - If the CR cache is configured and becomes corrupted, it can be recreated from the Git repositories.
 Porch recommends restarting the `porch-server` microservice to trigger this process (which will entail a decrease in quality of service until all repositories are deemed Ready).
-- If the DB cache is configured and becomes corrupted, it **must be restored from a valid database backup** - if a valid backup is not available, data loss will ensue.
+- If the DB cache is configured and becomes corrupted, it **must be restored from a valid database backup**.
+If a valid backup is not available, data loss will ensue: "Draft" and "Proposed" package revisions will be lost completely, and "DeletionProposed" package revisions will be reverted to "Published".

   Porch recommends backing up the entire contents of the DB cache database on a regular basis.

 {{% /alert %}}